|

 typical smart phone or home computer.

-guitars have driven up the price of vintage 12AT7s to the
+have driven up the price of vintage 12AT7s to the point

-point where it became profitable to manufacture new ones.
+where it became profitable to manufacture new ones.
+The

-The demand is over one million per year.
-A
+demand is over one million per year.
+A Russian Mullard is

-Russian Mullard is $40 and the Chinese Gold Lion is $60.
-An
+$40 and the Chinese Gold Lion is $60.
+A vintage Mullard

-actual Mullard 12AT7 made in Great Britain can go for $120,
+12AT7 made in Great Britain can go for $120, as does an

 Tube sellers who cater to guitar players extol the virtues